lazyfoxadddd/2048/README.md

 That screenshot is fake, by the way.
 I never reached 2048 :smile:

 ## Contributing

 Changes and improvements are more than welcome!
 Feel free to fork and open a pull request.
 Please make your changes in a specific branch and request to pull into `master`!
 If you can, please make sure the game fully works before sending the PR, as that will help speed up the process.

 You can find the same information in the [contributing guide.](https://github.com/gabrielecirulli/2048/blob/master/CONTRIBUTING.md)

+## How to Run Locally

+1. Fork and clone the repository
+2. Navigate into the project folder
+3. Open `index.html` in any modern web browser

+No additional setup or dependencies are required.

 ## License

 2048 is licensed under the [MIT license.](https://github.com/gabrielecirulli/2048/blob/master/LICENSE.txt)

 ## Donations

 I made this in my spare time, and it's hosted on GitHub (which means I don't have any hosting costs), but if you enjoyed the game and feel like buying me coffee, you can donate at my BTC address: `1Ec6onfsQmoP9kkL3zkpB6c5sA4PVcXU2i`.
 Thank you very much!